 Assistant Professor of Music Composition

-His work in the commercial field includes studio work as a guitarist and vocalist as well as composition and sound design for video games, advertising, and animation for a number of clients including Microsoft, Google, T-Mobile, and Blue Cross/Blue Shield.
-Broke Down Outside El Paso won the 2006 East West Quantum Leap composition award for best use of their "Colossus" software.
+Sigler’s background in the commercial field includes studio work as a guitarist and vocalist, as well as composition and sound design for video games, advertising, and animation for a number of clients including Microsoft, Google, T-Mobile, and Blue Cross/Blue Shield.
+Broke Down Outside El Paso won the 2006 East West Quantum Leap composition award for best use of their “Colossus” software.
 His string arrangements were featured in the award-winning Barbara Smith Conrad documentary When I Rise.

-Andrew holds degrees in Theory/Composition and Classical Guitar Performance and has studied with Russell Pinkston, Donald Grantham, Dan Welcher, and James Guthrie, and participated in master classes with composers Mario Davidovsky, Robert Beaser, Melinda Wagner, Eric Chasalow, Michael Torke, Stephen Hartke and Daron Hagen, as well as guitarists Manuel Barrueco, Eliot Fisk, Tom Wolfe, and Adam Holzman.
-He teaches composition and audio recording at the University of Tennessee, Knoxville.
+Andrew holds degrees in Theory/Composition and Classical Guitar Performance.
+He has studied composition with Russell Pinkston, Donald Grantham, Dan Welcher, and James Guthrie, and participated in master classes with composers Mario Davidovsky, Robert Beaser, Melinda Wagner, Eric Chasalow, Michael Torke, Stephen Hartke and Daron Hagen, as well as guitarists Manuel Barrueco, Eliot Fisk, Tom Wolfe, and Adam Holzman.

 - D.M.A in Composition - University of Texas (2014)

 - M.M. in Classical Guitar Performance - University of Louisiana (1998)

 - B.M. in Theory/Composition - University of Louisiana (1995)